Translating Swedish idioms into English is … weird and fun.

 32. “Performing magic with the knees.”

-What it means: Being creative with nothing—even if it takes some faking.
+What it means: Being creative with no resources — even if it takes some faking.

 33. “He’s out bicycling.”